 I’ve purchased a 2nd-class Eurail Austria-Germany Pass (adult) with ten non-consecutive days of travel inside an interval of two months.
 With my preference for open-ended travel over advanced purchase of individual point-to-point tickets, I will save over 500 dollars.
 Here I describe:

-- how flexibility with a rail pass provides significant savings, and
+- how flexibility with a rail pass provides significant money savings, and

-- how I validate and activate the rail pass when I arrive in Europe.
+- how I validate and activate the rail pass upon arrival in Europe.

 1. One Pass or Multiple Tickets?

 I’ve listed in the table below point-to-point fares.
 I checked fares for individual “legs” at Germany’s Deutsche Bahn and Austria’s ÖBB websites, taking note of the full range of 2nd-class fares in both “Spar” (saver offers) and “Flex” (flexible) price categories.
 The latest fare check occurred on 7 March 2018 with over 8 weeks to arrival.
 I estimated distances using Deutsche Bahn’s “Kursbuch” and Google Maps.